 Best Time to Do the Preikestolen Hike

 The best time to do the Preikestolen/Pulpit Rock hike is in late summer.
 By this time the crowds have died down and it's started to get a bit quieter.
-Indeed, during the peak of summer some 6000 people do this hike every day, implying a constant stream of human traffic from end to end of the entire route of Preikestolen.
+Indeed, during the peak of summer, some 6,000 people do this hike every day, implying a constant stream of human traffic from end to end of the entire route of Preikestolen.

 Set off early in the morning.
-If you take my advice and stay at the hotel, you could either set off after breakfast (which is served from 7.30am until 10am) or set off super-early at dawn and still make it down in time to have a hearty breakfast.
+If you take my advice and stay at the hotel, you could either set off after breakfast (which is served from 7.30 am until 10 am) or set off super-early at dawn and still make it down in time to have a hearty breakfast.
 The sun comes up here in late August between 6–6.30 AM, so it gets light nice and early.

-Getting to Preikestolen in easy.
+Getting to Preikestolen is easy.
 There is a good road connection if travelling by car and the directions are very straightforward.
 You don't need GPS as you can just follow the signs but it always helps if you have it available.

 Preikestolen is high above the Lysefjord.
 If you have the time I would advise you to take the ferry through the fjord to Lysebotn at the eastern end of the Lysefjord.
 Lysebotn is the destination point for those attempting the Kjeragbolten hike.

-It's only when you see's these landmarks from below that you truly appreciate just how high they are.
+It's only when you see these landmarks from below that you truly appreciate just how high they are.
 There are plenty of other interesting sights along the route and it's well worth doing to break up the driving for a few hours.

-Was This Article Helpful to You?
+Was This Guide to Hiking to Pulpit Rock Helpful to You?